nyakase/lametric-tumblr-notifications/README.md

 ## Filtering

-### Disabling notification types
-If the icon variable for the notification type is blank or missing, the notification won't be sent.

 ### Disabling notifications from certain users
 You can add users to the `BLOCKED_USERS` environment variable, separated by comma without spaces.